aniket-mish/tags/README.md

 export PYTHONPATH=$PYTHONPATH:$PWD
 ```

-Now I'm going to install the Python packages that are required and add them to our `requirements.txt` file.
-You can find the requirements.txt here.
+Next, I clone the repo and install the necessary packages using our `requirements.txt` file.

 ```bash
 python3 -m pip install -r requirements.txt
 ```

 I will also install and update the pre-commit hooks.
+I use pre-commit in every project I work on.

 ```bash
 pre-commit install